 - regulatory or supervisory authorities.

-We keep your Personal Data only for as long as necessary to provide you with the Services, to fulfil our processing purposes, in accordance with our legal obligations and for legitimate business purposes.
+We keep your Personal Data only for as long as necessary for recruitment and employment purposes, to provide you with the Services, to fulfil our processing purposes,in accordance with our legal obligations and for legitimate business purposes.

 The retention period for your Personal Data may vary based on the specific circumstances.
 Nevertheless, in determining the appropriate period to lawfully retain your Personal Data, we will consider inter alia, the: